-In most cases, a rash is a temporary symptom that is usually treatable with over-the-counter (OTC) medications and home remedies.
+The cause of and treatment for an underarm rash may depend on factors such as the appearance, extent, and duration of the rash.
+In some cases, a rash is a temporary symptom that may improve with over-the-counter (OTC) medications and home remedies.

-However, some rashes, such as long-lasting, returning, or severe rashes, may be a sign of underlying health conditions that require medical attention and treatment.
+However, some rashes, such as long lasting, returning, or severe rashes, can indicate an underlying health condition requiring medical attention and treatment.

-In this article, we examine different types of armpit rash and explain the treatment options for each one.
+This article examines different types of armpit rashes and explains the treatment options for each one.

 There are many different causes of armpit rash.
 The most common ones are listed below:

-When skin rubs hard against itself or clothing for too long, irritation is likely to occur.
-Areas of the body where the skin folds over itself or rubs against itself frequently, such as the armpit, are especially prone to chafing.
+Irritation can occur when skin rubs hard against itself or clothing for too long.
+Areas of the body where the skin folds over or rubs against itself frequently, such as the armpit, are especially prone to chafing.

 Chafing rashes are usually: